iNoles/SpaceXLaunchBlazor/README.md

 ## Overview

 SpaceX Upcoming Launches Blazor is a web application built using Blazor, providing users with information about the upcoming launches by Launch Library 2 to filter by SpaceX.
-It offers a streamlined interface to explore details such as launch date, mission name, and launch site.
+It offers a streamlined interface to explore the launch date, mission name, status, and location.

 ## Features